scality/RestBlockDriver/README.md

 Get information on the device
 ----------------------------------

-The URL associated on CDMI (one mirror only):
+The URL associated on CDMI (one server only):

     # cat /sys/block/srb?/srb\_urls